 - Freehand Lasso: Click the left mouse button and drag the cursor to draw around the area that you wish to select.
 As you draw, a line appears showing where you have drawn.
 When you release the mouse, the end of the line joins to the start automatically to complete the selection.
-The whole selection animates and looks like marching ants. - Magic Wand: Click on any area of the image and all the pixels the same color are included in the selection.
+The whole selection animates and looks like marching ants. - ×. - Magic Wand: Click on any area of the image and all the pixels the same color are included in the selection.
 You can choose whether to select only the same color pixels that are actually touching the one you clicked, or all the pixels in the photo that are similar.
 You can increase the threshold to include more pixels in the selection.
-The lower the threshold, the more similar a pixel has to be to the one clicked to be included.
-The greater the threshold, the more different a pixel can be and still be in the selection. - Marquee: Click and drag either a rectangle or an ellipse that begins where you first click and ends when you release the mouse.
+The lower the threshold, the more similar a pixel has to be to the one clicked in order to be included.
+The greater the threshold, the more different a pixel can be and still be in the selection. - 9-9